zenOSmosis/media-stream-track-controller/README.md

 Work-in-progress / Not recommended for usage at this time

-TODO: Add screenshot capability

-TODO: Add ability to select default device (probably need to use labels as deviceId is not consistent across refresh; maybe take a score of everything and the highest match is the same device)

-TODO: Describe a bit better

-- Captures device audio / video / screenshare
+- Captures device audio / video / screen
 - Wraps audio streams with methods to control gain (volume) and mute, directly on the stream itself

 ## Testing